 During his first auto tech class at ETHS, Shaun’s talent for automotive technology was revealed.
 Shaun was excited to be accepted to the Forrest E. Powell Foundation’s WE program and to gain the soft-skills training and real-world experiences he needed to succeed.
 Shaun did his WE Internship at Evanston Autobarn.

 Shaun said, “I don’t understand why everyone in America puts so much emphasis on college when some really good careers don’t require four years and thousands of dollars.
 I’m glad that I was able to learn and achieve so much through Evanston WE!”

 Hannah moved to Evanston from Michigan several years ago.
 Hannah wanted to find creative and engaging work in the baking, culinary and pastry chef world.
 She worked at Bennison’s bakery for her WE Internship and then continued to work at the Bakery during her senior year and after graduation high-school.
 Hannah is now studying culinary arts at Dupage Community College and on her way to career success!

-Hannah said of the WE Program: “I learned so much from Jory Downer of Bennison’s Bakery, my WE Apprenticeship Boss and Mentor.
-Combined with the WE Workplace Soft-Skills training I received, I feel ready to succeed!”
+Hannah said: “I learned so much from Jory Downer of Bennison’s Bakery, my WE Internship Boss and Mentor.
+Combined with the WE Workplace Soft-Skills training I received, I feel ready to succeed.”

 Noor arrived just a few years ago from Iraq.
 She has always dreamed of working in the healthcare industry and most enjoyed her ETHS classes in biology and chemistry.

 Noor decided that she initially wanted to become a certified Pharm tech and acquire a pre-healthcare associates degree.
 She also wanted to acquire sharper conversational and professional skills.